nickc01/WeaverCore/README.md

 ### **WeaverCore**

-A library used to link Hollow Knight and the Unity Editor together.
-This library allows you to develop your mods in the Unity Editor, then transfer them seamlessly into Hollow Knight
+A library used to link Hollow Knight and the Unity Editor together;

+This library allows you to develop your mods in the Unity Editor, then transfer them seamlessly into Hollow Knight.

+The source code can be downloaded and placed inside of a folder called "WeaverCore" inside the "Assets" folder of any Unity Project Version 2017.4.10

+## **Other Stuff**

-### **WeaverCore.Editor**
+### **WeaverCore.Dev**

-This is only loaded if ViridianLink is in the Unity Editor.
-This is embedded into ViridianLink as a resource
+This is only used within the Unity Editor.
+Used for editor specific implementations in WeaverCore

 ### **WeaverCore.Game**

-This is only loaded if ViridianLink is in Hollow Knight.
-This is embedded into ViridianLink as a resource
+This is only used within the Hollow Knight Game.
+Used for game specific implementations in WeaverCore.
+Found under the "OtherProjects~" directory

+### **WeaverBuildTools**

+Contains several tools used when building WeaverCore Mods, such as embedding files into assemblies and loading them from assemblies

-### **AssemblyManipulator**
+### **Hollow Knight**

-This library is used to manipulate assemblies, whether it be patching a new mod into them or embedding resources into them.
+Contains types that are found within hollow knight.

-### **TestMod**
+### **Weaver Assets**

-Used to test the functionality of all the mods.
-This should be set as the startup project, as it builds all the mods
+Contains assets that are shared across many WeaverCore Mods.
+The project files are contained in the "OtherProjects~" directory